Selective Ties: Common Ownership and the Restructuring of Board Interlocks

 Abstract

-We examine how common institutional ownership shapes the formation of board interlocks.
+We examine how common institutional ownership influences the formation of board interlocks.
 Competing views suggest that common owners may expand or selectively restructure governance networks to enhance monitoring.
-Using U.S. firm data from 2003 to 2022 and a difference-in-differences design based on financial institution mergers, we find that increases in common ownership reduce overall board interlocks, driven by declines in cross-industry interlocks, while within-industry interlocks remain largely unaffected.
-The effect is stronger in firms with weaker governance and greater CEO influence, and reductions in interlocks are accompanied by declines in director busyness.
-In contrast, interlocks among manufacturing firms are less likely to be discouraged, consistent with their potential advisory value.
-Overall, the evidence supports a focused monitoring view in which institutional investors selectively reshape board networks rather than broadly expanding them.
+Using the staggered financial institution mergers during 2001–2010 as our identification strategy, we find that an increase in common ownership reduces overall board interlocks, largely driven by a decline in cross-industry interlocks; however, within-industry interlocks remain largely unaffected by the level of common ownership.
+The aforementioned effect is stronger in firms with weaker governance and greater managerial ability.
+Overall, our findings support a focused monitoring perspective, indicating that institutional investors selectively reshape board networks rather than broadly expand them.

 Keywords